-While all phoneme boundaries are essentially artificial and, to a greater or lesser extent, arbitrary, some are more ambiguous than others.
-Consequently different boundaries should be given different weights when assessing the accuracy of any alignment humans to decode, which might make them unusually important for human speech and language.
-They indicate that the boundaries between vowels, diphthongs and approximants are highly ambiguous, and so do not provide an effective way of comparing alignment systems.
+While all phoneme boundaries are somewhat artificial and perhaps even arbitrary, some are more clearly ambiguous than others.
+Consequently different boundaries should be given different weights when assessing the accuracy of any alignment or segmentation.

+The results presented here have been derived without reference to any human alignments, but they broadly confirm independently-assessed human labelling variations.
+They clearly indicate that the boundaries between vowels, diphthongs and approximants are highly ambiguous, and so do not provide an effective way of comparing alignment systems.
 Word endings (transitions from any phoneme to silence) are also relatively unreliable, and of little use in assessing accuracy.

 On the other hand, word onsets (i.e. silence-to-phoneme transitions) are clearly identifiable almost regardless of the phoneme at the start of the word, and so are critical in assessing accuracy.
 Other reliable transitions include affricates-to-vowels / diphthongs, and nasals-to-affricates.
-The most precisely identifiable class-transition of all is the silence-to-plosive. plosive
+The most precisely identifiable class-transition of all is the silence-to-plosive.